ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 # Reserved bare metal servers
 {: #about-reserved-bare-metal-servers}

-{{site.data.keyword.baremetal_long}} reserved servers offering is a great option if you want guaranteed resources for future deployments.
+Reserved {{site.data.keyword.baremetal_long}} gives you the option to lock-in a lower price by signing a contract term.
 You choose between either a 1-year or a 3-year contract.
+A reserved bare metal server is a great option if you know that you need hardware for the long term and makes sure that your resources are available.

-To configure, price, and quote a 1 or 3-year contract, see [Bare metal server preview mode](https://cloud.ibm.com/gen1/infrastructure/provision/bm?type=reserved){: external}.
+To order a bare metal server with a 1 or 3-year contract, click [here](https://cloud.ibm.com/gen1/infrastructure/provision/bm?type=reserved){: external} to order a reserved bare metal server and lock-in your lower price.

 Reserved bare metal servers offer many conveniences, including the following advantages: